bullet-db/bullet-db.github.io/docs/backend/storm-architecture.md

 The topology set up this way scales horizontally and has some nice properties:

   * If you want to scale for processing more data but the same amount of queries, you only need to scale the components that read your data (the spout reading the data or your custom topology) and the Filter bolts.
   * If you want to scale for more queries but the same amount of data, you generally need to scale up the Filter Bolts.
-If you only have a few DRPC servers in your Storm cluster, you may also need to add more to support more simultaneous DRPC requests.
-We have [found that](performance.md#conclusion_3) each server gives us about ~250 simultaneous queries.
-Finally, if you need it, you should scale the DRPC spouts, Prepare Request bolts, Join bolts and Return Results bolts.
-These components generally have low parallelisms compared to your data processing components since the data volume is generally much higher than your query volume.
+If you need it, you can scale the Query spouts, Join bolts and Result bolts.
+You should ensure that your PubSub layer (if you're using the Storm DRPC PubSub layer, then this is the number of DRPC servers in your Storm cluster) can handle the volume of queries and results being sent through it.
+These components generally have low parallelisms compared to your data processing components since the data volume is generally much higher than your query volume, so this is generally not needed.

-See [Scaling for more Queries](performance.md#test-7-scaling-for-more-queries) and [Scaling for more Data](performance.md#test-6-scaling-for-more-data) for more details.
+See [Scaling for more Queries](storm-performance.md#test-7-scaling-for-more-queries) and [Scaling for more Data](storm-performance.md#test-6-scaling-for-more-data) for more details.

 !!! note "More queries and Filter bolts"